GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Both of the above can also be used as a workaround to export some models to GLB format and then:
       - use either my [GLTF Viewer](https://githubdragonfly.github.io/viewers/templates/GLTF%20Viewer.html) or [three.js editor](https://threejs.org/editor/) to export it to USDZ with USDA packed in

-- Special notes about `GLTF Legacy` viewer which is using modified version of mrdoob's [model-tag](https://github.com/mrdoob/model-tag):
+- Special notes about `GLTF Legacy` viewer which:
+  - Using modified version of mrdoob's [model-tag](https://github.com/mrdoob/model-tag) element
   - Set in 500 x 500 viewport and seems to have a good fit on mobile devices
-  - It is relatively simple and might have bugs and limitations
   - Supported import formats: GLTF v1.0 + BIN + Textures
   - Unsupported import formats: GLB
   - It can export to GLTF / GLB v2.0 and OBJ formats (animations are not currently supported)